-Have you ever prepared for a vulture attack?
+Have you ever thought you were read a guide on how to survive a vulture attack?
 Most people haven’t.
-Most people never think of being attacked by a vulture.
+Most people never think of being attacked by one.
 Can’t blame them, how many people have ever been attacked vultures anyway?

 Well, let’s get some numbers.
 According to a story I read about earlier that ‘ll discuss further down the article, a vulture will attack even a group of full-grown adults.
 Did it hurt?
 You bet it did.
 More on that later.
 Vultures look like griffins.
 Imagine being attacked by a griffin that you would see in a Lord of the Rings movie.